 Generalists vs. Specialists

-Generally, there aren’t many specialisations when it comes to Salesforce Developers – ‘Apex is Apex’, as Imran put it plainly, being the main attribute you need to have as a Salesforce Developer, and apply Apex in a variety of increasingly complex ways.
+There aren’t many specialisations when it comes to Salesforce Developers – ‘Apex is Apex’, as Imran put it plainly, the staple skill to have as a Salesforce Developer, then applying Apex in increasingly complex ways to a variety of use cases.

 As we will see later in the guide, there are certain ways you can specialise as a developer and find your niche, including Salesforce product specialisations (eg. Commerce Cloud), Salesforce Platform Specialisations (eg. Mulesoft), and skills outside of the Salesforce Platform (eg. AWS).

-Salary figures are always influenced by location, due to the differences in the cost of living between countries, and within countries.
+Salary figures are influenced by location, due to the differences in the cost of living between countries – and within countries!